filipskrabak/protocol-designer/README.md

 ## Acknowledgment

-This project has been supervised by [Jakub Dubec](https://github.com/Sibyx), whose guidance and ideas have been extremely valuable throughtout the development.
+This project has been supervised by [Jakub Dubec](https://github.com/Sibyx), whose guidance and ideas have been extremely valuable throughout the development.

 Special thanks goes to the [Faculty of Informatics and Information Technologies](https://www.fiit.stuba.sk) at the Slovak University of Technology for providing hosting for this project.